Frederick Browning: Operation Market Garden

-Browning landed by gliders with a tactical headquarters near Nijmegen with Gavin's 82nd Airborne Division.
+Browning landed by gliders with a tactical headquarters near Nijmegen with Gavin's 82nd Airborne Division on 17 September 1944, the first day of the operation.
 His use of 38 aircraft to move his corps headquarters on the first lift has been criticised.
 Half of these gliders carried signal equipment but for much of the operation he had no contact with either the British 1st Airborne Division at Arnhem or Major-General Maxwell D. Taylor's US 101st Airborne Division at Eindhoven.
 His headquarters had not been envisaged as a frontline unit, and the signals section that had been hastily assembled just weeks before lacked training and experience.
 In his pack, Browning carried three teddy bears and a framed print of Albrecht Dürer's The Praying Hands.

-After the war, Gavin was criticised for the decision to secure the high ground around Groesbeek before attempting the capture of the road and the railway bridges at Nijmegen.
+After the war, Gavin was criticised for the decision to secure the high ground around Groesbeek before attempting the capture of the road and the Nijmegen railway bridge.
 Browning took responsibility for this, noting that he "personally gave an order to Jim Gavin that, although every effort should be made to effect the capture of the Grave and Nijmegen bridges as soon as possible, it was essential that he should capture the Groesbeek Ridge and hold it".
 Gavin's opinion of Browning was uncomplimentary: "There is no doubt that in our system he would have been summarily relieved and sent home in disgrace."

 Browning was awarded the Order of Polonia Restituta (II class) by the Polish government-in-exile, but his critical evaluation of the contribution of Polish forces led to the removal of Major-General Stanisław Sosabowski as commanding officer of the Polish 1st Independent Parachute Brigade.
 Some writers later claimed that Sosabowski had been made a scapegoat for the failure of Market Garden.
 Montgomery attached no blame to Browning or any of his subordinates, or indeed acknowledged failure at all.
 He told Field Marshal Sir Alan Brooke, the Chief of the Imperial General Staff (CIGS), the professional head of the British Army, that he would like Browning to take over VIII Corps in the event that Sir Richard O'Connor, the GOC, was transferred to another theatre.